IdanHershcovich/C_projects/Lab3/README.txt

 For server, testing was done after establishing a successful connection.
 In order to test, I had to do differnet ways of parsing the data and writing back with Rio to the client.

+Testing on Tux:
+I tested both the client and the server using tux.
+For the server, I ran it as: ./server 5789 and for client I ran it as: ./client tux3.cs.drexel.edu 5789 /index.html

+It worked fine, but both the client and the server need to be running on the same tux cluster.

 CLIENT TEST OUTPUT: